Act.rs

 Pipelining

-Another potential benefit of actors is they can make it reasonably straight-forward to setup pipelines.
+Another potential benefit of actors is that they can be used to help you setup pipelines.

-You might setup a pipeline to divide work into stages to be performed on different threads.
+You would setup a pipeline to divide work into stages which potentially would be performed on different threads depending on what kind of actors you chose among other things.

 Potential Issues When Setting Up

-When setting up your actors with input message queues, you should:
+When setting up your actors with input channels or message queues, you should:

-• Make sure your actor doesn't wait excessively or get stuck (wait indefinitely) when doing work.
+• Make sure that your actors don't wait excessively or get stuck (wait indefinitely) when doing work.

 • If you are using actors as part of a pipeline; watch out for message loops.

-• Make sure that the actor doesn't exit unexpectedly.
+• Make sure that your actors don't exit unexpectedly.

-If you follow these guidelines you should have a pleasant time using Act.rs.
+If you follow these guidelines you should have a productive time using Act.rs.

 Examples